 Making a 3 point shot attempt during a 2 on 1 Fast Break

 This is only acceptable if you really need 3 points instead of 2 points for the situation.
-These days, you’ll see young player pull off a 3-pointer instead of luring the defender or making a faint move and then make a lay-up for yourself.
+These days, you’ll see a young player pull off a 3-pointer instead of luring the defender or making a faint move and then make a lay-up for yourself.
 My points here are that a layup is still a higher percentage field goal attempt against an open 3-point shot.
 Another point is the feelings of your teammate running down the court and seeing you just pull up for a 3-pointer and missing with the defender getting the rebound.

 Still in the same status after a flashy move

 Do you notice flashy players with awesome moves do this?
-They’ll make a good cross-over move and get back to their position; or they’ll make a good fake and still be on the same position.
+They’ll make a good cross-over move and get back to their position, or they’ll make a good fake and still be on the same position.
 When you do a move, there should always be a purpose.
 Normally the purpose of say a cross-over is to leave your man behind for a shot or a pass.
 You don’t just make a flashy dribble then go back to where you are and think of another flashy move to show-off.

 Lack of Enthusiasm in Defense